 Weatherproof Soft Soles

 Made of a thin rubber layer these soles are super light, flexible, and … Well… Weatherproof!
 I introduced these soles in the Fall of 2018 and Mom’s fell in love.
 Living in Oregon where it rains a lot – I wanted just a tad more assurance that my kids could romp around in the puddles without fear their little feet were getting wet.
-True to minimalist shoes – These moccs too are boxed toes so there’s no crunching or restricting of proper bone growth of those cute little toes!
+True to minimalist shoes – These moccs too are boxed toes and zero drop so there’s no crunching or restricting of proper bone growth of those cute little toes!

 Big Kid Minimalist Sole